SparkySparkyBoomMan2/Spicy/doc/needed.md

       - Not sure if anyone else need their champion document in here
       - It must include at least 3 classes

-   Outside of this "doc" folder should be our gannt chart.
+   Outside of this "doc" folder should be our gannt chart